-Viewing Location Junction of Abbotts Road & Mamre Road, Kemps Creek - Looking East

-GPS 33°51'26"S, 150°47'27"E

-Date and Time 25th November 2020 - 1.45pm

-Baseline Photo & Photomontage Figure Figure 27a, 27b & 27c (Photomontage Extended Angle of View)

-View description & prominence of the development

-This receptor was selected for visual assessment as it represents the type of view that might be experienced by motorists waiting at the Abbotts road junction or turning on to Abbotts Road from Mamre Road.
-The view would continue to be experienced while traveling east along the road and approaching the development site.
-The baseline photograph was taken on the grass verge on the western side of Mamre Road.

-The view is fairly typical of those currently experienced along this section of road and within the immediate area.
-In the foreground are agricultural pastoral lands, the natural topography then rises up to the east and south which can be seen in the background of the view.
+Viewing Location Junction of Abbotts Road & Mamre Road, Kemps Creek - Looking East GPS 33°51'26"S, 150°47'27"E Elevation (Eye-level) 45.7m Date and Time 25th November 2020 - 1.45pm Baseline Photo & Photomontage Figure Figure 27a, 27b & 27c (Photomontage Extended Angle of View) Visual Description Approx. Viewing Distance from Site Boundary 470m View description & prominence of the development This receptor was selected for visual assessment as it represents the type of view that might be experienced by motorists waiting at the Abbotts road jun view would continue to be experienced while traveling east along the road and approaching the development site.
+The baseline photograph was taken on t The view is fairly typical of those currently experienced along this section of road and within the immediate area.
+In the foreground are agricultural pastor south which can be seen in the background of the view.
 There is the presence of existing scattered mature vegetation throughout the landscape.

-The development site is situated centrally within the baseline view and existing dwellings within Mount Vernon can currently be seen within the site at higher elevations.

-NOTE: For all viewpoint locations, ratings of visual receptor sensitivity and magnitude of change are judged against the current baseline situation as seen in baseline images.
-They do not take into account any potential future development to adjoining lands or change of use to the receptor lands.
-A consideration of future development and rezoning has been given at the end where applicable.

-Views are likely to be experienced by motorists waiting at the junction and traveling east towards the site.
-These will be transient and for a short time period only, the number of receptors is also likely to be lower than Mamre Road as the classification of Abbotts road is more likely to be deemed that of a local road.
-However, the view is presently absent of any large scale type of development and can be argued that some scenic quality exists.
+The development site is situated centrally within the baseline view and existing dwellings within Mount Vernon can currently be seen within the site at hig NOTE: For all viewpoint locations, ratings of visual receptor sensitivity and magnitude of change are judged against the current baseline situation as potential future development to adjoining lands or change of use to the receptor lands.
+A consideration of future development and rezoning has been given Visual Receptor Sensitivity Views are likely to be experienced by motorists waiting at the junction and traveling east towards the site.
+These will be transient and for a short time per Mamre Road as the classification of Abbotts road is more likely to be deemed that of a local road.
+However, the view is presently absent of any large scal quality exists.
 Therefore, the sensitivity has been judged to be medium.
 Magnitude of Change The proposed built form will be noticeable and would be recognisable as an industrial development to the receptor.
-There would be changes over a horizontal and vertical extent within the view however, landscape planting within will help to screen building facades facing west.
-Therefore, it is judged that the residual magnitude of change is medium.

-The significance of the visual impact at this location is judged to be moderate/minor.
+There would be changes over a horizor planting within will help to screen building facades facing west.
+Therefore, it is judged that the residual magnitude of change is medium .
+Significance of Visual Impact The significance of the visual impact at this location is judged to be moderate/minor.